(405 ILCS 5/2-108)

 further restraint is required, a new order must be issued pursuant to the

 (b) In the event there is an emergency requiring the immediate use

 of restraint, it may be ordered temporarily by a qualified person only

-where a physician, clinical psychologist, clinical social worker, clinical professional counselor, or
+where a physician, clinical psychologist, clinical social worker, clinical professional counselor, advanced practice psychiatric nurse, or

 registered nurse with supervisory responsibilities is not immediately